yetanalytics/unity-xapi-publisher/README.md

 1. Right click on your project hierarchy and create an empty object, You can call it XapiPublisher or anything that fits alongside the hierarchy of your application.
 2. Now select the empty object, and in the inspector click on Add Component
-3. Navigate to Scripts > X Api Integration. (or if you'd like to directly reference this script it is located at `Assets/UnityXapiPublisher/Examples/xApiIntegration.cs`)
+3. Navigate to Scripts > X Api Integration. (or if you'd like to directly reference this script it is located at `Packages/unity-xapi-example/Examples/xApiIntegration.cs`)
-4. Populate the following variables on the script to configure it to talk to the LRS.
+4. Populate the following variables on the script in the inspector to configure it to talk to the LRS.

 ### LRS Publisher Configuration Documentation